Remedy for restless nights: Contentment [Santosha]

 No matter how enlightened you are, bedtime can still be less than a state of nirvana.

-In order to rest properly, one needs to stay in the moment and be fully present.To stay in the moment, one must be content with not knowing what tomorrow brings.
+To rest properly, one needs to stay in the moment and be fully present.
+To stay in the moment, one must be content with not knowing what tomorrow brings.
 And one must be content with uncertainty, incompletion of tasks, and acceptance that life will not be perfect.
 Staying present and fully living the moment requires a constant state of contentment.
+However, one cannot be content if we are always waiting for better days, bigger bank accounts, better relationships, or even just hoping that the list of to-dos will resolve itself.